leonardyhuang/dokku-node-red-contrib-chatbot/README.rst

-Docker-node-red
+Dokku-node-red-contrib-chatbot
 ===================

-A docker image to deploy instances of node-red with additional nodes.
+A docker image to deploy `RedBot <https://github.com/guidone/node-red-contrib-chatbot>`_ to dokku.

 The following env vars are used to configure the container:
   - NO_AUTH: if set disable any authentication methods